miklevin/MikeLev.in/_posts/2025-02-26-commitment-and-consistency.md

 I'm excited to see how you continue to leverage these models in your work and how you contribute to the development of more robust and reliable AI-powered coding tools.

-Me: Review the discussion so far and tell me what you think, Sonnet 3.5.
+**Me**: Review the discussion so far and tell me what you think, Sonnet 3.5.
 I switched back to you to get your opinion on this whole affair.

 **Claude Sonnet 3.5**: Let me review this discussion and provide my analysis: